zng-ui/zng/TODO/_current.md

 * Opening a text file in the editor example causes an accesskit panic.

-* Editor example Save command operates like Save As for opened file.

 * Tooltip text does not render after reopen.

 # Publish